Dnncha/noisify/README.md

 # Noisify

 A noise generator to help you get your work done.
+Drown out the noise with more noise, as they say.

 Demo: [Noisify](https://noisify.xyz/)